 Although you lead and motivate using your leadership skills and qualities, there are tangible duties that drive performance too:

 - Communicating goals and targets

 - Sharing feedback

 - Leading 1-2-1s and personal development plans (PDPs)

 - Supporting social and well-being activities

 - Using incentives and rewards

 Your team will only meet their targets and goals if they have the right support from you.
 You need a firm handle on their individual objectives, how well they’re performing and giving them feedback, then plugging the gaps with coaching and mentoring.

-Some team members will need more support than others, but it's critical that you show you have that level in interest in everyone around you to keep morale and interest high.
+Some team members will need more support than others, but it’s critical that you show you have that level of interest in everyone around you to keep morale and interest high.

 You manage performance by observing results.
 Your duties under the category might include the measurement and feedback tools you use.